 - FLOW3: (MVC) Removed the locking feature from the Request object - otherwise forwarding would not be possible.

 - FLOW3: (MVC) Refactored mmost of the controller-related tests and fixtures.

 - FLOW3: Adapted the standard routes

 - FLOW3 + TYPO3: Updated the Package Meta information

-#2 Updated by Karsten Dambekalns about 11 years ago
+#2 Updated by Karsten Dambekalns over 11 years ago

 - Status changed from Accepted to Rejected

 Defaultwould stem from this, which doesn't work.
 Thus r1210 reverted some of the changes already done in r1070.